 We are thrilled that you are considering Delta Township as a potential home for your business!
 Delta Township has dedicated staff ready to assist you through our Economic Development Office on your journey.
 Please contact them early in your process.

 Below is intended to give you an overview of starting a business in Delta Township.
-Please know that it may not included everything you need to know to start a business because each business is unique.
-You are required to meet all federal, state and local requirements for your business.
+Please know that it may not include everything you need to know to start a business because each business is unique.
+You are required to meet all federal, state, and local requirements for your business.

 - Zoning and Location